pallets/jinja/docs/templates.rst

 The `extends` tag can be used to extend a template from another one.
 You can have multiple of them in a file but only one of them may be executed at the time.
-There is no support for multiple inheritance.
 See the section about :ref:`template-inheritance` above.

 Block